Bootstrap Inference when Using Multiple Imputation: Conclusion

 \section{Conclusion}

 The current statistical literature is not clear on how to combine bootstrap with multiple imputation inference.
-We have proposed that a number of approaches are intuitively appealing and none of them is wrong in itself.
-However, one wouldn't necessarily use Boot MI (PS), or any approach with $M=1$, because of inefficiency.
-Pooling estimates may in general not be the best approach as shown in the simulation studies.
+We have proposed that a number of approaches are intuitively appealing and three of them are correct: Boot MI, MI Boot, MI Boot (PS).
+Using Boot MI (PS) can lead to too large and invalid confidence intervals and is therefore not recommended.

 Both Boot MI and MI Boot are probably the best options to calculate randomization valid confidence intervals when combining bootstrapping with multiple imputation.
 As a rule of thumb, our analyses suggest that the former may be preferred for small $M$ or large imputation uncertainty and the latter for normal $M$ and little/normal imputation uncertainty.